Partition and secession in California: Cascadia

-Californian reunification
+Reunification with Baja California

-The reunification of the Californias or Greater California is the irredentist idea of a united California often consisting of modern-day California, Baja California, and Baja California Sur, or largely based on the former lands previously governed by the Province of Las Californias (1767-1804), including much of the American Southwest.
-There were fears during the Magonista rebellion of 1911 from both Americans and Mexicans of a Magonista expansion into California from, then Magonista-controlled, Baja California that would establish anarcho-communism across the Californias and inspire rebellions from Indigenous Californians against the US and Mexican governments.
+The reunification of the Californias or Greater California is the irredentist idea of a united California often consisting of modern-day California, Baja California, and Baja California Sur, or largely based on the former lands previously governed by the Province of Las Californias (1767–1804), including much of the American Southwest.

-Californian independence
+There were fears during the Magonista rebellion of 1911 from both Americans and Mexicans of a Magonista expansion into California from, then Magonista-controlled, Baja California that would establish anarcho-communism across the Californias and inspire rebellions by Indigenous Californians against the US and Mexican governments.

+Independence movements

-Prior to American annexation, one instance of a Californian independence movement from a sovereign nation occurred when the California Republic was declared independent from the Centralist Republic of Mexico in 1846 during the Bear Flag Revolt during the Mexican–American War.
-After American annexation, there had been little to no independence movements prior to the Election of Donald Trump.
+Prior to American annexation, there were two instance of Californian independence movements, first in 1836 when Juan Bautista Alvarado declared the independent Republic of Alta California, and then in 1846 when the Bear Flag Revolt declared the California Republic, during the Mexican–American War.
+After American annexation, there had been little to no independence movements prior to the Election of Donald Trump in 2016.

 Numerous organizations advocate for the independence of California as a sovereign state.
 Common arguments in support of independence are often based on the fact of California having the fifth-largest economy in the world, and for being home to the global centers of entertainment (Hollywood) and technology (Silicon Valley).